readikus/early-saas-handbook/docs/hiring/deciding-what-skills-you-need.md

 - Make a list of the skills you are going to use.
 - Order them like the ingredients in food (i.e. most used first)
 - Decide what skills engineers need experience in, and which you're willing to learn.

+One of the main things to work out is if they actually understand how the code works, or are they cargo coding.

+Two pieces of code that should fail any dev interview:

+This is a JavaScript-specific question, so you'll need to find an example if you're using a different language, but essentially anyone who can spot a simple optimisation of this line doesn't understand how callbacks, which is a pretty common pattern in JavaScript.

+a.map((obj) => myFunc(obj))

+a.map(myFunc)

+And:

+if (condition) {

+  var = true

+} else {

+  var = false

+}